airm-ccb/airm-user-manual-1.3.0-testing/docs/rulebook/rulebook.md

 All parts of the document should be read.

 ## Using the AIRM Rulebook

 ### Interpretation
 The following terms are used in this document:
-- Rules.
+- `Rules`.
 These are mandatory and shall be applied.
-- Recommendations.
+- `Recommendations`.
 These are not mandatory.
 However, compliance is strongly advised.
-- Principles.
+- `Principles`.
 These give general statements about the AIRM.

 The following editorial practice has been followed in the writing of the AIRM Rulebook:
-- For Rules the operative verb “shall” is used.
+- For `Rules` the operative verb “shall” is used.
-- For Recommendations the operative verb “should” is used.
+- For `Recommendations` the operative verb “should” is used.
-- For Principles a more general wording is used.
+- For `Principles` a more general wording is used.

 The term “AIRM models” is often used as shorthand to include the:
 - AIRM Conceptual Model;